How To Write an Effective Company Newsletter: A Step-by-Step Guide

 4. Visuals and Imagery

-Images are a great way to humanize your internal newsletter.
+Images are a great way to humanize your internal newsletter and improve your email graphics.
 Include photos of employees, teams, or events.
 Visual content is much more engaging than text-heavy newsletters and makes it easier for employees to connect with the message.

 Avoid Stock Photos: Whenever possible, use authentic company images instead of generic stock photos.
 Employees are more likely to engage with content they can personally relate to.